thanhd10/daroute/README.md

 As already mentioned, not all routes were provided, as they contain sensitive information of voluntary participants.
 Instead, a selected set of routes are provided in this repository that were collected by the authors themselves for evaluation purposes.
 These test routes can be found under the directory *"data/regensburg"*.
+Additionally, an OSM dump for the smallest testing area of Regensburg (used in the paper) is provided under *"data/osm_export_12_04_21"*.
+On request, we can provide the larger testing areas.
+They are not included in this repository due to their size.

 # **Run the attack**